Table of Contents

 Is It Safe?

-The straightforward answer is no – eating beans that have been in the fridge for over 7 days is not recommended.
-Most cooked foods, including beans, are at risk of developing harmful bacteria after 5 days, even if stored properly.
+The straightforward answer is no – eating beans in the fridge for over 7 days is not recommended.
+Most cooked foods, including beans, risk developing harmful bacteria after 5 days, even if stored properly.
 While they might look and smell fine, bacteria like Listeria and E. coli can grow without visible signs of spoilage.

 Risks of Eating Old Beans

-Consuming beans that have been stored for too long can lead to food poisoning.
+Consuming beans stored for too long can lead to food poisoning.
 Symptoms may include:

 Even reheating beans thoroughly won’t eliminate all toxins produced by bacteria.
 Some bacteria, like Staphylococcus aureus, can survive high temperatures.